 Note: The course descriptions here are abbreviated.
 Please check the Academic Catalog for full descriptions.

-Examines the lives of women and the impact that ethnicity, race, class, and sexual orientation have in determining women's status in our society.
+This course introduces students to major issues and debates within the interdisciplinary field of women’s, gender, and sexuality studies.
 This course is a General Education course and fulfills a Humanities requirement.
 It also fulfills the Improving Human Relations graduation requirement.

 WGS-109A.
 First Year Experience: Sex Lives In Chicago.
 3 Hours.